Mangeshdiyewar/Mangeshdiyewar/README.md

 ### 💡 Goals Before end of 2022
 - Complete learning of NLP
-- Build soem coll industry level projects
+- Build some cool industry level projects
 - Become skilled in Machine learning
 - land a job as a Data scientist